Executive Team

 The Chief Executive and Dean has overall responsibility for the executive management of the Institute of Law and for its day-to-day direction.
 He is accountable to the Board of Governors for the exercise of these responsibilities and is assisted by members of the Executive Team.

-Martin Jones has over thirty years’ experience in higher education primarily working within a law school environment.
-He has either worked in or studied law in all the jurisdictions of the UK and he has spent time as a student and researcher in German universities.
+Martin has over thirty years’ experience working in higher education primarily within a law school environment.
+He has worked and studied law in all the jurisdictions of the UK.

 – LL.B., Jersey Law Course, Guernsey Law Course